cyclr/docs/pages/v2/03-templates/03-create-cycle-template/02-logic-tools.md

 **Delay** steps added to a cycle, will execute without any scheduled delays.
 Connecting a Delay between two steps will allow you to set a fixed time that Cyclr should wait before it executes the next step.

+> **Note**: Delay steps function best for you to stop a transaction from progressing for an hour or more.
+If you add a small delay to each transaction, it blocks them all as a group instead of spacing them out.

 To set up a **Delay** step:

 1. Click-drag a **Delay** from the logic section of the builder’s right sidebar.